 Head Coach/Director of Hockey Operations:Tim Madsen

-Tim Madsen joins the Wilderness as the 2nd Head Coach in franchise history.
-Tim comes to the Wilderness after spending the last 7 seasons at Division I Niagara University, five of those seasons as Assistant Coach and the last two as Associate Head Coach.
+Tim came to the Wilderness after spending the last 7 seasons at Division I Niagara University, five of those seasons as Assistant Coach and the last two as Associate Head Coach.

 While at Niagara, Madsen also oversaw all recruiting efforts.
 Niagara won the 2013 Atlantic Hockey Regular Season Championship, and received the league’s first ever at-large bid to the NCAA Tournament.
 Niagara went on to lose 2-1 to the University of North Dakota.